prenda-school/design-system/libs/spark-icons/BUILDER.md

 # @prenda/spark-icons builder (Derived from @material-ui/icons-builder)

-This tool generates Material-UI SvgIcon components for a set of svg icons.
+This tool generates MUI SvgIcon components for a set of svg icons.

 ## Running the builder